markjprice/cs12dotnet8/docs/errata/improvements.md

 I will also add a note to page 280 which is the first time that I tell the reader to override a method, and to page 347 when I go into more detail about overriding the `ToString` method.
 I will explain the behavior of some code editors and discuss why they do it and how you should decide to keep it or not.

-# Page 539 - Scaffolding models using an existing database

-This section has numbered steps that span too many pages.
-On page 537, I will end the numbered steps after Step 5.
-I will renumber Step 6 to Step 1, and add a new section title: **Reviewing the generated code**

 # Page 535 - Scaffolding models using an existing database

 > Thanks to [BoredNumb](https://github.com/BoredNumb) for raising this [issue on April 11, 2024](https://github.com/markjprice/cs12dotnet8/issues/33).

 The instructions in this section apply to any data provider not just SQLite.
 Some readers who choose to use SQL Server do not realize this, so in the next edition, I will add a note to explicitly say that whatever data provider you use, you will need to add a reference to the `Microsoft.EntityFrameworkCore.Design` package.

+This section has numbered steps that span too many pages.
+On page 537, I will end the numbered steps after Step 5.
+I will renumber Step 6 to Step 1, and add a new section title: **Reviewing the generated code**

 # Page 541 - Querying EF Core models